 A simple, three-word sentence that we use in our ‘offline vocabulary’ to tell someone that the story they are selling as a piece of juicy gossip is indeed, already old news.
 The Guardian recently developed a new feature which allows social media users to immediately recognise when a story that has been shared is actually "old news", which could limit the spread of misinformation online.

 Misinformation isn’t only outright false reporting.
 Presenting outdated articles as current news is one way people try to intentionally mislead others into believing things that aren’t true.
 When articles from The Guardian that are older than 12 months are shared on social media, the image and description accompanying those articles now shows the year they were published.
 Locals protest to put an end to endless war.

 ‘God Is Going to Have to Forgive Me’: Young Evangelicals Speak Out.
 The role of evangelical Christianity in American politics has been a hotly discussed topic this year, intersecting with front-burner issues like immigration, the Supreme Court and social justice.

 This presidential election did nothing to reduce the race or religious problem for either Republicans or Democrats.
 Nazworth has argued that whichever political party is able to solve its race/religion problem will become the dominant political force in the United States.
 Likewise if Democrats can become a plausible place where moderate Christians can place their vote, then Democrats would overwhelm Republicans.
 This seems pretty simply.
+So why do not one, or both, political groups use this strategy?
 As Muslim women, we actually ask you not to wear the hijab in the name of interfaith solidarity.
-A woman pays attention to her iPhone while seated in a Starbucks coffee shop on Dec.
-16 in New York.
 Using Math to Calm Fears about Terrorism.
 How Much (Or Little) The Middle Class Makes, In 30 U.S. Cities : Planet Money.